smitngandhi/SGP_Mitra/SGP_Mitra-main/ARCHITECTURE.md

-# SGP Mitra - System Architecture Documentation
+#  Mitra - System Architecture Documentation

 ## 🏗️ Overview

-SGP Mitra is built on a modern, scalable microservices-inspired architecture that combines AI/ML capabilities with robust web technologies to deliver a comprehensive mental wellness platform.
+ Mitra is built on a modern, scalable microservices-inspired architecture that combines AI/ML capabilities with robust web technologies to deliver a comprehensive mental wellness platform.

 ## 🎯 Architecture Principles